HuakunShen/brain/blog/2024-04-29-rust_socketio-event-handling.md

 Not sure about the performance difference.
 It shouldn't matter as this is dealing with network I/O. The performance bottleneck is the network, not the CPU.
 So I think this is a good solution.

-Cloning variables, locking and unlocking mutexes, and moving variables all cost time, and are harder to read.
+Cloning variables, locking and unlocking mutexes, and moving variables from stack to heap all cost time, and are harder to read.
+Unsure about the cost of using channels, but I think it's a good trade-off.

 I am thinking about a new design for `rust_socketio`.
 The `ClientBuilder` can simply return a channel to the user, and the user can handle all events in the loop with select outside the closures.
 This way the user can handle events in a more natural way.